martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 Please make sure all **.css** and **.js** files in these folders have their permissions set to **777.**

-If the permissions are correct, please do not hesitate to contact Web-Dorado Customer Care at support@web-dorado.com.
+If the permissions are correct, please do not hesitate to contact [10Web Customer Care at WordPress.org Support Forums](https://wordpress.org/support/plugin/form-maker/).

 = Is it possible to pass parameters from the page URL to form fields? =